DallanQ/lotr_journeys_in_middle_earth/QA.md

 As long as the means you had to get the card back was via an effect with "end of turn" timing, then yes, you may use it right away again.

 > If I am using the 2 actions from HR, and I cross a river, do I get to continue with my bonus actions, or am I finished?
-Rivers state that my "turn ends" but my turn was already over and HR activates at the end of my turn.

 Since you were already at the end of your turn, you get to continue with the 2 additional actions from HR, even if you cross a stream with one of them.